-DPW Admin Committee Adopts 2020 Delegate Selection Plan
+WisDems Administrative Committee Adopts 2024 Delegate Selection Plan

-MADISON -- The Democratic Party of Wisconsin's Administrative Committee has formally adopted the Party's 2020 Delegate Selection plan.
-The 2020 Democratic National Convention will be held July 13-16 in Milwaukee, Wisconsin where delegates will vote for the Party's presidential and vice presidential nominee as well as other Party resolutions, platforms and governing rules.
+MADISON, Wis. - On Sunday, the Democratic Party of Wisconsin's Administrative Committee formally adopted the Party's 2024 Delegate Selection plan.
+The plan adopted will determine the selection of 87 delegates and 6 alternates to the 2024 Democratic National Convention, to be held in Chicago, Illinois.
+Delegates to the Democratic National Convention will vote for the Democratic presidential and vice presidential nominees, as well as other Party resolutions, platforms and governing rules.